-Shiny black bodies 1-1.5" long, with irregular white spots.
+Shiny black bodies 1 to 1.5 inches long, with irregular white spots.

-Leave perfectly round exit holes 3/8" in diameter.
+Leave perfectly round exit holes 3/8-inch in diameter.

 Human transport is a prime source of ALB infestation.
 So it is important to refrain from moving wood out of ALB quarantine areas.
 If the ALB were to become established here it could be one of the most destructive and costly invasive species ever to enter the United States.
 It threatens urban and suburban shade trees and recreational and forest resources valued at hundreds of billions of dollars.
 Please click on any linked photo below for multiple sources of information on Asian Longhorned Beetles.